grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /distributor/all_user_stats
 ```

-Displays a web page with per-tenant statistics updated in realtime, including the total number of active series across all ingesters and the current ingestion rate (samples / sec).
+This endpoint displays a web page that shows per-tenant statistics updated in real time, including the total number of active series across all ingesters and the current ingestion rate displayed in samples per second.

 ### HA tracker status